-Having multiple homegrown k8s clusters at former work… I missed them (sad individual I am) so I got mine
+Having multiple homegrown k8s clusters at former work… I missed them (the sad individual I am) so I got mine

 Steps to follow to get microk8s running on Ubuntu 24 and arm with great help of ChatGPT and ClaudeAI

-If you follow instructions on how to install microk8s on Ampere VM running Ubuntu 24 in OCI, you’ll discover that while install succeeds, pods can’t communicate.
+If you follow instructions on how to install microk8s on Ampere VM running Ubuntu 24 in OCI, you’ll discover that while the install succeeds, pods can’t communicate to outside world.
+You may notice some of them restarting.

 It would appear there are 2 separate issues that prevent it from working:

-2. some default routes issue that appears to be caused by default install in OCI.
+2. some default routes issue (appears to be caused by default firewall rules in Ubuntu 24 image in OCI)

 Workaround legacy IP tables issue